Created by: Gavin Hodge

 Report filters allow you select which information will be included in the report every time that you run it.
 For this report, I'm going to make the Job Completed Date and Category available as filters.

-I'm going to skip over the other sheet options for now, I'll come back to them if I need to change something.
+I'm going to skip over the other filter options for now, I'll come back to them if I need to change something.

 Step 5 - Save and Run

-Once happy with the design, find the Save and Run button at the bottom of the screen to execute the report.
+Once happy with the design, find the Save and Run button at the top of the screen to execute the report.